ajm188/tattle/README.md

 This project is still in its very early stages.
 It currently only handles straight-line code, conditionals and module, class and method definitions.
 I am working to add more functionality as quickly as possible.
-If you encounter a bug with tattle, first consult [this file](KNOW_ISSUES).
+If you encounter a bug with tattle, first consult [KNOWN_ISSUES](KNOWN_ISSUES).
 If it's in there, I am aware of it and I'm working on it (probably right now).
 If it's not there, check the open issues on the repo, and create a new one if no issue exists for your bug.